So who am I and why do I have a blog?

 It’s been an odyssey of frustration and self-doubt and high anxiety and sometimes the blackest of thoughts, and questions about self-worth and faith, both in a higher power and self.
 I’ve experienced the pain of uselessness and worthlessness; the mistreatment by people who either interviewed me or said they would and jerked me around; and the desperation that comes with having the unemployment run out.

 And the stress of the joblessness and semi-joblessness was a Twin Tower of Stress to go along with the other wild trip I’ve been going through.

-Since January 2008, I’ve also been transitioning genders.
+In January 2008, I began transitioning genders.

 Simply, the plumbing says boy; the wiring has always said girl.
 I’ve always felt more comfortable with and around the girls (though I’ve always been attracted to them, too, and still am).
 After a lifetime of suppression — and decades of depression, low self-esteem and occasional suicidal thoughts (I’ve had many, but never acted upon them) – my epiphany came one night in January 2008.
 After nearly a year of baby steps, I let the girl loose that Christmastime to rave reviews in Fresno’s Tower District, the only cool section of a right-wing city.

 The layoff helped hasten my transition, as I had to figure out whether I was interviewing for my next job as Fran or as Fran.
 In September 2009, I finally slayed my biggest dragon: I came out to my immediate family, then had the talk with most of the rest of my friends back home on three subsequent visits between November ’09 and February ’10.
 As of November 2010, after 14 months of weirdness and hell, my family was on board with me.
 My elderly, devoutly Roman Catholic parents are totally fine with me now, actually – a big star to them for that.